Hamdi Ulukaya

-Hamdi Ulukaya (born 26 October 1972) is a Turkish billionaire businessman, activist, and philanthropist of Kurdish ethnicity based in the United States.
-Ulukaya is the owner, founder, chairman, and chief executive officer of Chobani, the #1-selling strained yogurt brand in the US.
-He established production facilities first in upstate New York, and since then has expanded.
-According to Forbes, his net worth as of October 2022 is US$2.1 billion.
-On 26 April 2016, Ulukaya announced to his employees that he would be giving them 10% of the shares in Chobani.
+Hamdi Ulukaya (born 26 October 1972) is a Turkish billionaire businessman, activist and philanthropist of Kurdish ethnicity based in the United States.
+He is the founder, owner, chairman, and chief executive officer of the strained yogurt brand Chobani.
+He is among the 200 richest people in the world, with a fortune of $13.7 billion.

-In an interview with CNN Money, Ulukaya said that he was very serious about Kurdish rights and left Turkey due to the Turkish state's oppression of its Kurdish minority group.
-In 2002, he started a modest feta-cheese factory on the advice of his father.

-His larger success came after Ulukaya purchased a large, defunct yogurt factory in upstate New York in 2005, in a region that had been the center of a dairy and cheese industry since the mid-nineteenth century.
-Chobani achieved over $1 billion in annual sales in less than five years after launch, becoming the leading yogurt brand in the U.S. by 2011.
-Ernst & Young named Ulukaya as the Ernst & Young World Entrepreneur Of The Year in 2013, and Inc. magazine named him one of the most important entrepreneurs of the past decade in 2019.
-In July 2022, the UN Secretary General António Guterres announced him as an additional advocate for the Sustainable Development Goals of the United Nations.
+Ulukaya, a Kurd, has stated his strong commitment to Kurdish rights, citing this as a reason for leaving Turkey due to the Turkish state's oppression of its Kurdish minority.
+He started a modest feta cheese factory in 2002 on his father's advice.
+His major success came when he purchased a large, defunct yogurt factory in upstate New York in 2005, located in a region with a history in the dairy and cheese industry since the mid-nineteenth century.
+Chobani achieved over $1 billion in annual sales in less than five years after its launch, becoming a leading yogurt brand in the U.S. by 2011.
+Ulukaya was named the Ernst & Young World Entrepreneur Of The Year in 2013, and Inc. magazine named him as "one of the most important entrepreneurs of the past decade" in 2019.
+In July 2022, UN Secretary General António Guterres appointed him as an additional advocate for the Sustainable Development Goals of the United Nations.

 Early life and education

-Hamdi Ulukaya was born to a dairy-farming Kurdish family in 1972 in İliç, a small village in Turkey's Erzincan Province.
-He had six siblings and his family owned and operated a sheep, goat, and dairy farm near the Euphrates River in İliç, Erzincan Province, where they made cheese and yogurt.
+Hamdi Ulukaya was born to a dairy-farming Kurdish family in 1972 in İliç, a small village in Turkey's Erzincan.
+He had six siblings and his family owned and operated a sheep, goat, and dairy farm near the Euphrates River in İliç, Erzincan, where they made cheese and yogurt.
 The family often led a seasonally semi-nomadic existence tending and herding their flocks.
 Ulukaya is uncertain of his exact birth date because he was born during one of the family's mountain treks, although he uses 26 October as his birthday.

-After studying political science at Ankara University, in 1994 Ulukaya moved to the United States to study English at Adelphi University on Long Island, New York.
-In 1997 he moved upstate and transferred to the University at Albany, State University of New York where he enrolled in a few business courses.
+After studying political science at the School of Political Science, Ankara University, in 1994 Ulukaya moved to the United States to study English at Adelphi University on Long Island, New York.
+In 1997, he moved upstate and transferred to the University at Albany, State University of New York where he enrolled in a few business courses.

 He ended up taking a job on an upstate farm.
 During a visit, his father persuaded Ulukaya to import the family's feta cheese from Turkey, after tasting the inferior cheese available locally.
 When the imported cheese proved popular, Ulukaya opened a small wholesale feta cheese plant of his own, called Euphrates, in Johnstown, New York in 2002.
 The venture was modestly successful but by the two-year mark it had just barely broken even.
 Ulukaya later recalled, "It was two years of the most challenging days of my life."